Join A Secret Italy

 Bari Cathedral (Cattedrale di San Sabino)Bari Cathedral (Cattedrale di San Sabino)

-Far less famous than than the Orthodox St Nicolas Basilica is the 12th century Catholic Cathedral (the Cathedral of San Sabino).
-It is still magnificent however and has a simple beauty that breaks your heart and touches your soul.
+Far less famous than the Orthodox St. Nicolas Basilica is the 12th-century Catholic Cathedral (the Cathedral of San Sabino).
+It is still magnificent, however, and has a simple beauty that breaks your heart and touches your soul.
 Don't miss it.

 Nativity scene in BariNativity scene in Bari